 At 3DSourced we’ve covered everything 3D printing and 3D since 2017.
 Our team has interviewed the most innovative 3D printing experts, tested and reviewed more than 20 of the most popular 3D printers and 3D scanners to give our honest recommendations, and written more than 500 3D printing guides over the last 5 years.

-In this article, we explain why you use infill, how to use it and how to decide the right percentage to use – to maximize strength or cost savings.
+In this article, I’ll explain the methods I use to choose the right infill percentage and patterns for my projects to maximize strength and cost savings.

 We’ll then cover any troubleshooting with infill related problems and how to compensate when using low or no infill.